Today's Articles

 Spivey's other influences included Robert Calvin, Sara Martin, and Bessie Smith.
 Like so many other women blues singers who had their heyday in the 1920s and '30s, Spivey was not afraid to sing sexually suggestive lyrics, and this turned out to be a blessing nearly 40 years later in the sexual revolution of the 1960s and early '70s.
 She recorded her first song, "Black Snake Blues," for the Okeh label and then worked as a songwriter at a music publishing company in St. Louis.
 In the 1930s, Spivey recorded for the Victor, Vocalion, Decca, and Okeh labels and moved to New York City, working as a featured performer in several African American musical revues, including the Hellzapoppin' Revue.

-In 1970, Spivey was awarded a "BMI Commendation of Excellence" from the music publishing organization for her long and outstanding contributions to the many worlds of music.
+In 1970, the music publishing organization awarded Spivey a "BMI Commendation of Excellence" for her long and outstanding contributions to the many worlds of music.
 In 1976, she died soon after entering a hospital with an internal hemorrhage.
 Spivey is buried in Hempstead, New York.

 To Become a Musician or Singer